-10. Schedule 5 (which contains further provisions about obtaining evidence and information) has effect.
+10. Schedule 3 contains further provisions about obtaining evidence and information.

 Functions of the Governor

 11.-(1) The Governor may, to such extent and subject to such restrictions and conditions as the Governor thinks proper, delegate or authorise the delegation of any of the Governor's functions under this Order to any person, or class or description of persons.